 Origin of the American Pit Bull Terrier

-- Yankee Terriers,
+• Yankee Terriers,

-- Half-and-Halfs,
+• Half-and-Halfs,

-- Pitties,
+• Pitties,

-- And of course, Pit Bulls.
+• And, of course, Pit Bulls.

 These guys are also…

-Because they are so similar to the American Staffordshire Terrier or it could be because Pit bulls aren’t welcome in every state or district.
-Breed-specific legislation is in place throughout the United States which has been put in place due to incidents of the dog hurting humans or other dogs.
+Not necessarily a new dog breed to the United States because as early as 1898, the American Pit Bull Terrier was “officially” recognized by the United Kennel Club.
+Oddly though, the American Kennel Club (AKC) still does not remember the dog.
+This might be because they are so similar to the American Staffordshire Terrier or because Pit bulls aren’t welcome in every state or district.
+Breed-specific legislation is in place throughout the United States, which has been put in place due to incidents of dogs hurting humans or other dogs.

-Many pit bulls are quite friendly to people.
-That’s not to say they’re the best around children – you will still want to be careful – but they deserve a few more friendly points than normally given.
+The American Pit Bull terrier is known to be full of aggression – and maybe even vicious.
+While he comes from a background of fighting dogs and can be aggressive in a crisis, he is much more playful and friendlier than you might think.
+Many pit bulls are pretty close to people.
+That’s not to say they’re the best around children – you will still want to be careful – but they deserve a few more friendly points than customarily given.

 But…

-You can help an APBT to be better behaved if you train it from the time it is a puppy.
-American Pit Bull puppies should be trained from the time they are eight weeks, no later.
-Otherwise you will see why this dog is sometimes named the American Bully (hint, it’s not just a play on words).
+One thing to keep in mind is that these guys love to dig and destroy.
+You might find him pulling on a pillow, chewing carpets, etc. If you have a pit bull, remember that everything is free reign.
+If it’s valuable – store it away.
+Also, you can help an APBT to be better behaved if you train it from when it is a puppy.
+American Pit Bull puppies should be taught from the time they are eight weeks, no later.
+Otherwise, you will see why this dog is sometimes named the American Bully (hint, it’s not just a play on words).

 Other Breeds to Consider